Waste Connections Inc Shares Approach 52-Week High - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance year-to-date lags the peer average by -71.2%
+- The company's stock price performance year-to-date beats the peer average by -55.9%

 - The company's stock price performance over the past 12 months lags the peer average by -70.6%